nk-clara/nk-clara.github.io/diffraction.md

 **add Intro about diffraction**
 - mention the difference between electric field amplitude and intensity, and specify which will be used! (i.e. electric field waveform refers to its amplitude)
+-

 If you, like me, have any interest in both music and physics, you will probably have heard that the timbre, or unique sound, of synthesizers can be altered by modulating a pure tone.
-Modulation simply involves changing the shape of a sound wave at a specific base frequency by overlaying it with another wave form. **add image?**  The key idea behind this Synth was to apply a modulation to pure musical notes that was based on the wave-form of the electric field at the diffraction screen.
+Modulation involves changing the shape of a sound wave at a specific base frequency by overlaying it with another wave form. **add image?**  The key idea behind this Synth was to apply a modulation to pure musical notes that was based on the waveform of the electric field at the diffraction screen.

 This led to three primary steps to building the Synth: